Man suspected of shooting 2 Minnesota lawmakers is in custody after surrendering to police

 Pam Stein came with flowers and kneeled by the memorial.
 An emotional Stein called Hortman an “absolute powerhouse” and “the real unsung hero of Minnesota government.”

 Karnowski reported from Minneapolis, and Balsamo and Durkin Richer reported from Washington.
-Associated Press writers Michael Biesecker in Washington; Jim Mustian in New York; Sophia Tareen in Chicago and Makiya Seminera in Raleigh, N.C., contributed.
+Associated Press writers Michael Biesecker in Washington; Jim Mustian in New York; Sophia Tareen in Chicago and Makiya Seminera in Raleigh, N.C., contributed to this report.

 Credit: AP